torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 .. _checkoutmaster_bissbs:

-* Check out the latest Linux codebase.
+* Check out the latest GNU/Linux codebase.

   * Are your 'good' and 'bad' versions from the same stable or longterm series?
     Then check the `front page of kernel.org <https://kernel.org/>`_: if it